zfs-old-crap/linkytime/docs/UserGuide.md

 ### How to use the User Guide

-You may refer to the [Table of Contents](#table-of-contents) to quickly navigate around the User Guide.
+You may refer to the [Table of Contents](#table-of-contents) to quickly navigate the User Guide.

 The LinkyTime User Guide utilizes various visual cues to supplement the information presented.
-The following table provides an overview of the common typographical conventions used.
+The following table provides an overview of all the typographical conventions used.

 | Convention                                                                          | Description                                                      |
 | ----------------------------------------------------------------------------------- | ---------------------------------------------------------------- |